Quinnipiac University emphasizes integrity as one of its guiding principles.

 1

-This policy, and its emphasis on six principles of integrity, relies heavily upon the “The Fundamental Values of Academic Integrity,” Third Edition, published by the International Center for Academic Integrity in 2021.
+This policy, and its emphasis on six principles of integrity, relies heavily upon “The Fundamental Values of Academic Integrity,” Third Edition, published by the International Center for Academic Integrity in 2021.